Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 ✅
 ```

-When used as a standalone field, the `Name` field may optionally be omitted for all subsequent log requests.
+When used as a standalone field, the `Name` field may optionally be omitted from all subsequent log requests.
 In that case, the previously submitted value will be used.

 ```
 Name: John Doe